broxus/octusbridge-solana-docs/MVP/relays_round_loading.md

 Here is some point to attack.
 If one or more relays are compromised, they can load false relays keys in new round.
 We can avoid that by creating new relays proposal, that only current round relay can create.
 And if that proposal achieve 2 / 3 + 1 vote by current round relays, this proposal become new round relays.
 The proposal can be created in manual / semi-manual mode by relays.
-It is PDA of `Bridge` program with address derived from seed containing round number, proposal creator public key and `Bridge` program id.
+It is PDA of `Round loader` program with address derived from seed containing round number, proposal author public key and `Round loader` program id.

 ## Algorithm

 1. `Everscale` `Staking` sends new round relays to `Ever event config`.
 2. `Ever event config` deploys new `Ever event` with payload containing new round relays.
 3. Relays confirm this event.
-4. One of relays create new round relays proposal via `Solana` `Bridge` program.
+4. One of relays create new round relays proposal via `Solana` `Round loader` program.
-5. `Bridge` program creates PDA, containing proposal data.
+5. `Round loader` program creates PDA, containing proposal data.
-6. Relays are voting for it using `Bridge` program and proposal address.
+6. Relays are voting for it using `Round loader` program and proposal address.
-7. If voting is completed, `Bridge` stores in PDA new round relays info.
+7. If voting is completed, `Round loader` stores in PDA new round relays info.

 ### New round relays proposal account